adevrrc/adev-p2-notes/docs/windows-forms-apps/groupbox.md

 ## Usage

-A GroupBox control is a container control that groups related controls.
-A typical example of using a GroupBox is for a set of RadioButtons.
+A `GroupBox` control is a container control that groups related controls.
+A typical example of using a `GroupBox` is for a set of `RadioButtons`.

 A GroupBox's caption is optional.